57 Hotaling Pl., Financial District

 Allbirds has become a classic in the landscape of San Francisco shoes.
 The company is as revered for its comfortable, hipster wool sneakers as it is for the sustainability behind each pair.

 568 Sacramento St., Financial District

 The interior of Leo's is another gorgeous creation from Ken Fulk, with marble tabletops, verdant wallpaper, checkered, East Coast-style floors, and wicker stools.
+Tucked away from the main restaurant are two distinct private dining spaces.
+The Tiki Lounge is a bamboo-wrapped tropical oasis perfect for an intimate dinner.
+The Hideaway is an ode to old-Hollywood with sumptuous palm-patterned wallpaper and room for up to twenty-eight seated guests.
 As for the food, the oysters here are served old-school, on ice and with a generously poured flute of champagne.
 The menu's just as good off the raw bar—we love the lobster roll, shrimp toast, and tater tots.